Aratrika11/Python-Training-EY/README.md

-# This is a window into my 40 days Python Training in EY
+# This is a window into my 40 days of Python Training in EY